Ceramic Dictionary

 Charcoal is a flux that is added to ceramic bodies and glazes.
 It is made up of vegetable products that are burnt and then broken down into a fine powder.
 Being a vegetable product, when fired, it burns away.
 For this reason it is used to mark designs on to clay, bisque and glaze-bases.
 It can be bought prepared to use in different ways, sticks, pencils and powder.
 You can make the powder by burning a wooden fruit box, breaking the ash down and sieving it.

-Charcoal marking bag is made to hold a fine powder, either black charcoal to mark on to a light color or white industrial talcum powder for a dark color.
-See: Marking – Bag for charcol
+Charcoal- Marking bag is made to hold a fine powder, either black charcol to mark on to a light color or white industrial talcum powder for a dark color.
+Read more about: Marking – Bag for charcoal

 ca: CARBÓ - Pals